 Refinement is the key to perfection.
 A/B testing, in which two different introductions are presented to separate groups of respondents, can provide insights into which one performs better.
 This data-driven approach ensures that the introduction is continually optimized based on real-world feedback.

-14. Compliance with ethical guidelines
+14. Ensure compliance with ethical guidelines

 Conducting surveys isn’t just about gathering data, it’s about doing so ethically and responsibly.
 Ethical considerations, including informed consent and participant rights, should be highlighted in the introduction.
 This ensures participants are aware of their privileges and fosters a culture of respect.